mettle/sendportal-docs/v2/campaigns.md

 #### Recipients

-You can choose to dispatch your campaign to your entire subscriber list or specific segments.
+You can choose to dispatch your campaign to your entire subscriber list or those with specific tags.

 #### Schedule